LinuxCafeFederation/awesome-gnu-linux-gaming/README.md

 ## Nvidia

+# Steam
+Steam is a video game digital distribution service by Valve.

+# Lutris
+Lutris is a FOSS game manager for Linux-based operating systems developed and maintained by Mathieu Comandon and the community, listed under the GNU General Public License.

+# WINE
+Wine is a free and open-source compatibility layer that aims to allow computer programs developed for Microsoft Windows to run on Unix-like operating systems.

+# Emulators

+### Dolphin
+Dolphin is an emulator for two recent Nintendo video game consoles: the GameCube and the Wii.
+It allows PC gamers to enjoy games for these two consoles in full HD (1080p) with several enhancements: compatibility with all PC controllers, turbo speed, networked multiplayer, and even more!

 # F.A.Q.

 **Q.1** Why create this repository?

-**A.1** Because there were no website or repository that had tips & tricks and resources for GNU/Linux gaming in one place.
-There are a lot of cool projects, like ACO, that should be well known.
+**A.1** The reason behind this action could be explained by the lack of repositories which has managed to unite tips & tricks and resources regarding GNU/Linux gaming in one repository with the aim of reducing the amount of search queries required by the user to look up certain information regarding the situation of a game on Linux, how to emulate specific games and so on.
+There are a lot of interesting projects, such as ACO, which we deem worthy of fame and have thus included those in this repo.

 **Q.2** Why GitLab over GitHub?

-**A.2** Because fuck Microshit
+**A.2** Because we do not !

 # Future plans